superdweebie/sijit/docs/ModuleManager/ModuleManager.md

     {
         object1: {
+            base: 'MyNamespace/MyClass1'
+        },
+        object2: {
-            mid: 'MyNamespace/MyClass1'
+            base: 'MyNamespace/MyClass1'
         }
     }

 This config defines two identifiers, `object1` and `object2`.
-Each identifier also has a `moduleName` defined.
+Each identifier also has a `base` defined.
 The following call to `get` would return an instance of `MyNamespace/MyClass1`

     var myObject1 = moduleManager.get('object1');